The most recent dividend increase was in June 2016, when the Board of Directors approved a 7.10% increase in the quarterly dividend to 60 cents/share.

 The return on equity has generally remained between 15% and 19% over the past decade, with the exception of the drop in 2014 when Canadian operations were losing money.
 Once Target earnings rebounded by 2016, this indicator went up to 24%.
 I generally like seeing a high return on equity, which is also relatively stable over time.

-Currently, Target is selling for 13 times forward earnings and yields 3.30%.
+Currently, Target is cheap at 13.70 times forward earnings and yields 4.30%.
 I took advantage of the drop last week in order to add a little to my position in this retailer.
-As I mentioned on Twitter, I believed that the press release didn’t seem to warrant a 9% decline.
+I believe that the press release didn’t seem to warrant such a large decline in the share price.
 This was definitely driven by the animal spirits of fear, which is something I want to take advantage of.
-It is a no brainer that revenues will decrease, if you sell your pharmacy operations to CVS.
 On the other hand, it is possible that the stock price goes down from here.
-This is why I buy a little on the way down, in order to reduce the impact in case I am wrong in my assessment.
+This is why I try to buy a little on the way down, in order to reduce the impact of errors in case I am wrong in my assessment.
 As an investor, my goal is to reduce the impact of errors in trying to catch a falling knife.
-I believe that Target would be a solid holding for long-term investors, who are patient and do not get scared away easily.
-I would be more excited about Target, however, if it dropped further from here into the mid $50's.
+This is how I managed to accumulate a position in 2014, when the company was rocked by scandals.

 Full Disclosure: Long TGT and WMT